Skip to Content

 K. Transfer Students.

-Transfer students will receive a letter of acceptance from the Office of Admissions.
-After receiving the acceptance letter, students are required to meet with the Registrar/Director of Academic Services to review transfer of hours, grade point average, graduation requirements and registration.
-The grades earned at the student's former school in courses accepted for transfer credit will be included in computing the transfer student's cumulative grade point average.
-Although graded hours may exceed 30 hours, no more than 30 earned hours will be accepted toward the 90 hours required for graduation.
-During the first year a transfer student is enrolled at the Law School the student will not be awarded a class rank.
-Upon the completion of two full semesters at the Law School a transfer student will be awarded a class rank computed on the basis of all law school grades earned at both the Law School and the student's former school.
+3. During the first year a transfer student is enrolled at the Law School, the student will not be awarded a class rank.
+Upon the completion of two full semesters at the Law School, a transfer student will be awarded a class rank based on all law school grades earned at both the Law School and the student's previous school.

 L. University Courses outside the Law School.

 Second-and third-year students may also enroll in courses in other departments of the University that are not taken for Law School credit without restrictions on the type of course.
-Note that the 16 hours maximum rule still applies.
-(See §III.B).
+Note that a student may not enroll in more than 16 credit hours without approval from the Associate Dean for Academic Affairs (See § III.B).

 A form for taking courses outside the Law School is available in the Office of the Law Registrar/Academic Services.
 This form must be filled out and submitted to the Associate Dean for Academic Affairs for approval.

-M. Combination and Dual Degree Programs.
+M. Combination- and Dual- Degree Programs.

 The Law School offers the following combination degree programs: